An Open-Hearted Life (2017-2024)

-Ongoing teachings based on An Open-Hearted Life given at Sravasti Abbey’s monthly Sharing the Dharma Day since April 2017.
+Ongoing teachings based on An Open-Hearted Life given at Sravasti Abbey’s monthly Sharing the Dharma Day from 2017 to 2024.
 Co-written with clinical psychologist Dr. Russell Kolts.

 Compassion and empathy